 Dosing: Adjustment for Toxicity

-Grade 3 or 4: Permanently discontinue
+Grade 3 or 4: Permanently discontinue ramucirumab.

-Urine protein >3 g/24 hours: Discontinue permanently
+Urine protein >3 g/24 hours: Discontinue ramucirumab permanently.

-Nephrotic syndrome: Discontinue permanently
+Nephrotic syndrome: Discontinue ramucirumab permanently.

-Infuse over 60 minutes through a separate infusion line using an infusion pump; the use of a 0.22 micron protein sparing filter is recommended.
+IV: Administer initial infusion over 60 minutes; if tolerated, may administer subsequent infusions over 30 minutes.
+Infuse through a separate infusion line using an infusion pump; the use of a 0.22-micron protein-sparing filter is recommended.
 Do not administer as an IV push or bolus.
 Flush the line with NS after infusion is complete.
-Do not infuse in the same IV line with electrolytes or other medications.
+Do not infuse in the same IV line with solutions other than NS, or with electrolytes or other medications.
 Monitor for infusion reaction; reduce infusion rate (by 50%) for grade 1 or 2 infusion reaction; discontinue permanently for grade 3 or 4 infusion reaction.

 Store intact vials at 2°C to 8°C (36°F to 46°F); do not freeze.
 Retain in original carton to protect from light.
 Do not shake.
 Solutions diluted in NS for infusion may be stored at 2°C to 8°C (36°F to 46°F) for no longer than 24 hours (do not freeze) or may be stored for 4 hours at room temperature (below 25°C [77°F]); do not shake diluted product.

-Bisphosphonate Derivatives: Systemic Angiogenesis Inhibitors may enhance the adverse/toxic effect of Bisphosphonate Derivatives.
+Bisphosphonate Derivatives: Angiogenesis Inhibitors (Systemic) may enhance the adverse/toxic effect of Bisphosphonate Derivatives.
 Specifically, the risk for osteonecrosis of the jaw may be increased.
 Monitor therapy

 As reported with monotherapy.